 This note relates to England only.
 Education is a devolved area and information on school-related issues is available on the websites of the Welsh Assembly Government, Scottish Government, and the Northern Ireland Department of Education.

 See also the accompanying Library briefings:

-- Constituency casework: schools in Scotland, CBP 7819 - Constituency casework: schools in Wales, CBP 7904
+- Constituency casework: schools in Scotland, CBP 7819 - Constituency casework: schools in Wales, CBP 7904 - The school system in Northern Ireland, CBP 8024

 1. Quick overview of the school system